top of page

 ABOUT US

-ZYNEYRO is a spin-out from the University of Copenhagen, founded by a group of scientists from the Department of Neuroscience together with Marigold Innovation.
+ZYNEYRO is a spin-out from the University of Copenhagen, founded by a group of scientists from the Department of Neuroscience in collaboration with Marigold Innovation.

 Our First Indication: Solutions for Chronic Pain